mo-sangha/book/chapters/effortlessness-key-point.typ

 // Effortlessness: Revealing the Key Point
 #import "../template.typ": *

-The key point in phase 3 is pure effortless abiding in self-liberation.
+The key point in phase 3 is pure effortless abiding as self-liberation.

+The practitioner has familiarized with effortless abiding without the need for any other practices.
+With this comes self-liberation of conditioning and the revelation of enlightenment.

 // In the section "Making Your Free Behavior the Path"
 #quote(block: true, attribution: [Longchenpa, _The Jewel Ship_ @you-are-the-eyes-of-the-world])[